teuben/teunix/Install/Linux_U20.04.md

 ## My KDE Setup

 I've been using this since Ubuntu 18.04, and beginning to like it, as more things now actually work.
+Before this I was actually getting used to Unity.

 KDE can be confusing too, because some settings appear in different places if you switch a version of KDE.
 Some of this work is painful if you have to repeat it many times, so it would be nice to have a programmatic way to do this for a virgin account.
-You can also copy the correct files in your ~/.config tree.
+You can also copy the correct files in your ~/.config tree, but the key word is "correct".

 Also to note: during tuning, unlike in GNOME, changing a setting is not applied until you hit the Apply button on each screen....